MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/crebarctrl-class.md

 ### <a name="remarks"></a>Açıklamalar

-Windows SDK bölümünde açıklandığı gibi Win32 iletisinin [RB_MINIMIZEBAND](/windows/win32/Controls/rb-minimizeband)davranışını uygular.
+Windows SDK açıklandığı gibi, Win32 ileti [RB_MINIMIZEBAND](/windows/win32/Controls/rb-minimizeband)davranışını uygular.

 ### <a name="example"></a>Örnek